2024

 1. It’s simple to use, which is always a plus.
 Evaluating an employee is less complicated because the standards on which they are judged are defined

 2. It’s based on how you act.
-In the end, the purpose of an employee’s evaluation is to help them perform better.
+In the end, the purpose of an employee’s evaluation is to help employees perform better.
 Knowing more about how people behave and why they do it gives a company a new perspective on improving

 3. It is unbiased.
 The BARS assessment procedure is more equitable because of its emphasis on conduct